plone/plone.restapi/docs/source/glossary.md

 Basic Auth
     A simple {term}`Authentication Method` referenced in the {term}`Authorization Header` that needs to be provided by the server.

+Navigation Root
+navigation root
+    An object markes as a navigation root provides a way to root catalog queries, searches, breadcrumbs, etc into that object.

 ```